swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio-connections.md

 # Connections

-Support for TLS and WebSockets.
+Support for TLS, WebSockets, and Unix Domain Sockets.

 ## TLS